 A second approach, population attributable risk fraction, was used for categorical variables- smoking, diabetes, and physical inactivity by applying Levin’s formula (Appendix 1).

-times between the change in cardiovascular risk factor levels and change in CHD mortality rates were assumed to be relatively rapid15-18 and were therefore not specifically modelled.
+Lag times between the change in cardiovascular risk factor levels and change in CHD mortality rates were assumed to be relatively rapid15-18 and were therefore not specifically modelled.

 CHD deaths are caused by multiple risk factors acting simultaneously.
 Enumerating mortality changes from risk factor trends should ideally therefore not use a simple additive approach.
 Instead, the effects of risk factor changes were jointly estimated using the cumulative risk-reduction approach.
 This can be stated in the equation: